Getting into graduate school

 - Always write a thank-you note to the recommender.

 Competitive graduate and professional programs often include interviews.
 These could be a singular interview with a potential faculty advisor or multiple mini-interviews for health-related programs.
-It is important to practice for these interviews like you would any other.
+It is important to research beforehand and practice for these interviews like you would any other.
 Check out our graduate school interview questions guide for insight on how to prepare for common questions you might be asked in a graduate school interview.